ibm-cloud-docs/codeengine/deploy.md

 # Deploying applications
 {: #application-workloads}

 An application, or app, runs your code to serve HTTP requests.
-An application has a URL for incoming requests.
-The number of running instances of an application are automatically scaled up or down (to zero) based on incoming workload.
-An application contains one or more revisions.
-A revision represents an immutable version of the configuration properties of the application.
-Each update of an application configuration property creates a new revision of the application.
+An app has a URL for incoming requests.
+The number of running instances of an app are automatically scaled up or down (to zero) based on incoming workload.
+An app contains one or more revisions.
+A revision represents an immutable version of the configuration properties of the app.
+Each update of an app configuration property creates a new revision of the app.

 {: #shortdesc}

 **Before you begin**